NeuroTechX/ntx_slack_archive/devices.md

  >they might have made pin smaller for their pictures (not to scare people off) but the principle is the same

+4/10/2017 3:17 PM

+ **alexandre.barachant** :

+ >if the pins are really like on the picture (i.e. 1-2 mm long), then they will defenetly not touch the scalp